jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

 any methods that correspond to a certain type of camera can be included simply by adding a mixin like `Framer`.

+Generally, every ALE driver has five mixins in this order:
+Camera Type, Label Type, Aux Data Type, Distortion Type, and last a base driver class.
 More info can be found on ALE Driver mixins in [Creating ALE Drivers - Class Signature](../../how-to-guides/ale-developer-guides/creating-ale-drivers.md/#class-signature).